s18neel/spam-detection-using-bag-of-words/README.md

 - Converted word count into TF-IDF
 - Generated synthetic data using upsampling to balance the dataset

+## Training
+- Logistic Regression
+- Random Forest

+## Result
+Could achieved a high recall of 99.8% using Random Forest

 ## Requirements
 - Python (>=3.6)
 - Seaborn